gyorgy-gulyas/d3i/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same MIT License as the project.
+By contributing, you agree that your contributions will be licensed under the same license as the project. see content of the LICENSE file

 ---